Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Introduction

-To maintain optimal network performance and resource utilization, closed-loop control mechanisms must be implemented in network slicing \cite{3GPP2020Closed}.
-The closed-loop algorithm is a feedback control system used in Service Assurance of wireless networks to improve network performance and maintain service quality.
-Closed-loop control mechanisms play a vital role in continuously monitoring performance and resource utilization, enabling real-time responses to satisfy the distinctive requirements of each slice in functional domains such as the radio access network (RAN), transport network (TN), and core network (CN).
+Network performance and resource utilization are often optimized with closed-loop control mechanisms in network slice \cite{3GPP2020Closed}.
+The closed-loop algorithm is a feedback control system used in Service Assurance (SA) of communication networks to improve network performance and maintain service quality.
+Closed-loop control mechanisms play a vital role in continuously monitoring performance and resource utilization, enabling real-time responses to satisfy the distinctive requirements of each network slice in functional domains such as the radio access network (RAN), transport network (TN), and core network (CN).
 Achieving service assurance can involve modifying network configurations, better resource allocation, or improved management of traffic flows.
-For instance, if a slice needs more capacity, the control loop management and orchestration can assign additional resources to the slice in real-time without affecting the effectiveness of other slices.
-A closed-loop algorithm in the wireless network typically involves three steps: \begin{itemize} \item \textit{Monitoring}: Monitor the network performance and collect data on KPIs, such as network throughput, latency, and packet loss.
-This data is then analyzed to identify any issues that may be affecting network performance. \item \textit{Analysis}: Analyze the data and identify the root cause of any issues that are affecting the network performance.
-This may involve analyzing network traffic patterns, identifying bottlenecks, or diagnosing specific network components that are causing issues. \item \textit{Control}: Implement control mechanisms to address the issues identified in the analysis phase.
-This may involve adjusting network configurations, rerouting traffic, or implementing QoS measures to prioritize traffic. \end{itemize}
+For instance, if a network slice needs more capacity, the control loop management and orchestration system can assign additional resources to the network slice in real-time without affecting the effectiveness of other network slices.